Xunnamius/black-flag/README.md

 - `yargs::check` and `yargs::global`, while they work as expected on commands and their direct sub-commands, do not necessarily apply "globally" across your entire command hierarchy since [there are several _distinct_ yargs instances in play when Black Flag executes][41].
-This is not a problem for most projects and vanilla yargs already has a similar limitation with `yargs::check`.
+This will not be a problem for most projects as vanilla yargs already has a similar limitation with `yargs::check`.

   However, if you want a uniform check or so-called "global" argument to apply to every command across your entire hierarchy, and using each command's